eggnacho/QBO-OAuth2/README.md

 Code should obtain: Realm ID, Authorization Code, Access Token, and Refresh Token.

 Code uses Flask and requires you to add "http://localhost:5000/callback" to your Redirect URIs in the Intuit Developer Dashboard

+I am slowly building something where I should be able to get and update products all through 1 python file